The Amazing World of Lime Course

 When Might Lime Not Be Suitable?

-1. Applications where the lime spends a lot of time submerged in, or being hit by water: Shower floors, water tanks, swimming pools etc may fail.
+1. Applications where the lime spends a lot of time submerged in, or being hit by water: Shower floors, water tanks, swimming pools etc may struggle.
 I have seen lime work for a shower floor with tiles and grout, and a water tank, but it's a bit hit and miss.
-If you need a waterproof crete, this is the one time I'd say Portland cement is more appropriate.

-2. Lime renders, mortars and cretes are always softer and more porous than Portland cement, so any application where you definitely need a rock solid, tough as nails, impermeable surface, lime may not be suitable for.
+2. Lime renders, mortars and cretes are always softer and more porous than Portland cement, so any application where you definitely need a rock solid, tough as nails, completely impermeable surface, lime may not be suitable for.